Alibi 1 Clinic Borehole Project – Togo

 The maternity services offered at the clinic are particularly impacted by the lack of running water inside the building thus requiring female relatives to provide water to assist during birth and post-birth clean-up.
 The Alibi clinic also sees young women (often in middle and high school) interested in family planning and birth control (typically implants are administered), who also receive education on sexually transmitted diseases and family planning.

-In late 2017, a Peace Corps Volunteer in a neighboring Muslim village, in conjunction with the local Imams (Islamic religious leaders) organized a family planning workshop which included birth control, resulting in a noticeable rise in family planning attendance since the workshop.
+In late 2017, a Peace Corps Volunteer in a neighboring Muslim village, in conjunction with the local Imams (Islamic religious leaders) organized a family planning workshop that included birth control, resulting in a noticeable rise in family planning attendance since the workshop.

 Alibi 1 clinic serves a number of outlying villages including a community of nomadic Fulani herders.
 The relationship between Alibi 1 and the Fulani community is an unusually positive relationship (as a whole, Fulani are a marginalized ethnic group due to their nomadic lifestyle) in large part due to a shared religion, and a long-standing positive relationship between the heads of both communities.
 As a result, the Alibi 1 clinic serves an unusually large number of Fulani women and girls who otherwise would not seek out health care in a public health center, and thus would not benefit from the maternity services thereby continuing to give birth at home with the associated risks.